 In 1939, Churchill and Belsey1 first described the technical aspects of a segmentectomy in a patient with bronchiectasis, based on prior work by others.
 This type of resection was originally limited to patients with infectious diseases such as bronchiectasis or tuberculosis, as lobectomy did not become the standard surgical resection for patients with lung cancer until the 1950s, as long as the size of the tumor and its location were amenable for this procedure.
 Otherwise pneumonectomy was still performed.

 In 1973, Jensik and Faber et al.2 published a series of patients who underwent segmental resection for lung cancer that questioned the standard of lobectomy already at that time.
 Since then, limited resection for cancer has continued to be an area of controversy and has been plagued by conflicting studies comparing the technique with standard lobectomies and pneumonectomies.
-Other studies group segmentectomy and nonanatomic wedge resections together under the category sublobar resection and ...
+Other studies group segmentectomy and nonanatomic wedge resections together under the category sublobar resection and demonstrate inferiority ...